Puzzl/Puzzl-Android-SDK/README.md

       }
     }
   ```
-1.3  Add the Puzzle SDK dependency to the application build.gradle file:
+3. Add the Puzzle SDK dependency to the application `build.gradle` file:

 `implementation project(':puzzle_library')`